d-carranza/dapponics-mixer/README.md

 **Notes 14**
 I improved the code creating a loading state that is replaced by the rendered state using useEffect.
 I also fixed a backend bug where the img values were duplicated and a frontend bug where rarity showed error while having several types.

+**Notes 15**
+TODO: Create a working Dropzone, upload to cloudinary when a png is dropped, receive a URL, set the URL as the value of Image